softark/JCaptcha/docs/readme-yii.txt

 4. **fontFileJ (*)**

 	@var string
 	The font to be used for non-alphabetic characters.
-Defaults to setofontmaru.ttf.
+Defaults to setofont.ttf.
-	Note that the default font only supports Japanese Hirakana and Katakana.
-	You have to provide an appropriate font file if you want to render your choice of characters.

 5. offsetJ